 This post may contain "affiliate links."
 This means if you click on the affiliate link and purchase the item, I'll receive a commission.
 I disclose this in accordance with the Federal Trade Commission's 16 CFR, Part 255.
 I only recommend products that passed my strict criteria.
 Read about my research methods in the Start Here page.

 Practicing yoga is a crucial component of my healthy routine.
 After having experienced the benefits of yoga, I do not know how I had survived without it before.
-I believe YogaWorks (a free week with mention of my name) studio was very instrumental in helping me get addicted to the practice of yoga.
 Unfortunately, like with pretty much everything, if you are not careful you may expose yourself to toxic chemicals – in your yoga mat.
 You may end up inhaling potentially harmful chemicals and absorb them through skin contact.
 In this post, we are going to talk about PVC yoga mats and why it is important to avoid them.

 The most common material for yoga mats